aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/key_terms.md

    * SELECT, UPDATE, DELETE

 #### DCL: Data Control Language:
-   * Used to manage permissions to various users, such as determining what they are allowed to do when interaction with a database.
+   * Used to manage permissions to various users, such as determining what they are allowed to do when interacting with a database.
    * Deals with permissions
    * GRANT/REVOKE